Cyber Security: Special Issues for Teens

 - Identity spoofing is a fairly common problem on social networks.
 Teens need to know how to make strong passwords and have to be taught not to share their passwords with others and to always lock their devices with a PIN code or other screen lock.

-- Social networks, and other online environments that encourage users to share information about themselves, can expose teens to identity theft.
-Teach teens not to give out their full name and full birth date (just the day and month are fine) and to never give out their Social Insurance Number online.
+- Social networks and other online environments that encourage users to share information about themselves can expose teens to identity theft.
+Teach teens not to give out their full name or full birth date (just the day and month are fine) and to never give out their Social Insurance Number online.

-- Teach teens to always check out strange offers or requests on a good anti-hoax site such as www.snopes.com.
+- Teach teens to always check out strange offers or requests on an anti-hoax site such as www.snopes.com.